CIBC 750 Lawrence

+It is located in Lawrence Heights across the street from Lawrence Square Shopping Centre and a short walk to Lawrence West subway station.

+Architecture and construction

-750 Lawrence consists of two buildings, one six stories (West) and the other, ten stories (East), built by Toronto-based firm Bregman + Hamann Architects (B+H) in 1981.
+750 Lawrence consists of two buildings, one eight stories (West) and the other, twelve stories (East), built by Toronto-based firm Bregman + Hamann Architects (B+H) in 1981.
 B+H is the same firm involved in renovations in 2001.
-Even though CIBC sold most of its buildings, including Commerce Court, in the late 1990s, 750 Lawrence continues to be owned by CIBC, and is managed by Brookfield Global Integrated Solutions for CIBC.

-It is located in Lawrence Heights across the street from Lawrence Square Shopping Centre and a short walk to Lawrence West subway station.
+Between the two wings is a tree-lined courtyard with benches and used for staff events.

+History

 When 750 Lawrence opened in 1981, it housed CIBC Mortgage Department which took up three floors in the West Tower, CIBC Marketing which took up two floors in the East Tower and one floor in the West, several smaller departments, and CIBC Dealer Plan department.
 Dealer Plan had a small parking lot where repossessed cars and small trucks were kept.
-That parking lot is now known as the Contractors' parking lot today.
-750 Lawrence used to be a much smaller building that housed the CIBC Stationery Department.
+That parking lot is now known as the Contractors' parking lot.
+750 Lawrence used to be a much smaller building that housed only the CIBC Stationery Department before its demolition to make way for the buildings as they are today.

 The west wall of the West Tower was damaged in 2001 by a large fire at a housing development located directly to the west at 760 Lawrence.
 Every window on that west wall was cracked or broken except one.

 Until 2001, 750 Lawrence housed an internal branch for employees.
 The branch was a sub-unit of the head office branch at Commerce Court West and shared the same transit number, 0002.
 Even though this branch has closed, the building itself maintains the same transit number.
 The space occupied by this branch was renovated in 2001 to be an employee lounge and six conference rooms and four Visa Training rooms.

 In 2014, CIBC installed 4 new banking machines in the West main floor.
 Two of those machines were among the first CIBC machines to offer an envelope-free deposit service, where the machine scans your bill deposit and counts it.

-Between the two wings is a tree-lined courtyard with benches and used for staff events.

-Occupant and other tenants
+Ownership

+Even though CIBC sold most of its buildings, including Commerce Court, in the late 1990s, 750 Lawrence continues to be owned by CIBC, and is managed by Brookfield Global Integrated Solutions for CIBC.